BIRDING | NATURE | TRAILS

 Palm & Bamboo Garden

 Fred Walker and David Sitz are responsible for the construction and maintenance of the Palm Garden.
 David Sitz and Lamar Evans donated the palms.
 Most of the palms are Texas Sabal, which is the only native palm of Texas.
 It can survive in temperatures above 5 degrees and grows up and down the Texas coast.

 There are several varieties of palms in the garden: Mediterranean Fan Palm (Chamaerops Humilis); California Fan Palm (Washingtonia Filifera); Mexican Fan Palm (Washington Robusta); Canary Island Date Palm (Phoenix Canariensis); Windmill Palm (Trachycarpus Fortunei)and Pindo Palm (Butia Capitata).

 The Palm Garden also has several species of non-invasive bamboo such as, Weaver’s Bamboo (Bambusa Textiles); Oldham’s Bamboo (Bambusa Oldhamii); Buddha’s Belly (Bambusa Ventricosa).

 Landscaper Myrna Mayo designed and constructed the Hummingbird Garden with the objective of attracting birds and butterflies.
 She chose plants especially attractive to hummingbirds and butterflies, and the plants have flourished since 1998.
 She maintained the garden until 2005, when Dr. Tillman Daniel took over supervision of the garden.

-We are accepting donations of gardening tools and golf carts.
-We could use two golf carts at this time and a charitable donation certificate can be arranged for your donation.
+We are accepting donations of gardening tools.
+Charitable donation certificates can be arranged for your donations.